vizui/designpatterns/docs/content/patterns/components/buttons.md

 [pattern]
 <h3>Buttons</h3>
 Buttons are used as triggers for actions.
-Depending on the use case, buttons contain a combination of a clear label and an icon.
-There are a variety of styles, sizes, and variations that can be combined in different situations.
+Depending on the use case, buttons contain a label and/or an icon.
+There are a variety of styles, sizes, and variations that can be used for different situations.

 All button labels are sentence case.
-They should be as short as possible, while clearly explaining to users what happens when they click the button.
+They should be as short as possible while clearly explaining what will happen when the button is clicked.

 &nbsp;